keeperofthenecklace/movieDB/README.md

 * IMDb and TMDb is the source for all film / TV data.
 * BoxOfficeMojo is where we will be scraping future film / TV data.
 * Celluloid is used to build the fault-tolerant concurrent programs.
-Note, if you are using MRI or YARV, multithreading won't work since these types of interpreters have Global Interpreter Lock (GIL).
+Note, if you are using MRI or YARV, multi-threading won't work since these types of interpreters have Global Interpreter Lock (GIL).
 Fortunately, you can use JRuby or Rubinius, since they don’t have a GIL and support real parallel threading.

 ## Requirements